 When it comes to ancient monuments, there may be several pretty innovative and water-tight theories or models to explain them, to make sense of them.
 There are also lots of intriguing observations also being made.
 Patterns emerge.
 Meaningful analogies can be made.
 A hunch is not enough.
 A pre-disposition towards a certain type of theory is not enough.
 But also you might say that the moment of decision, or coming to a feeling of certitude about a theory, is not necessarily the outcome of the research and deliberation and discussion, but something that causes this process to begin in the first place.
 I'm thinking of Newton watching the apple fall from the tree.

-Greta says 'don't listen to me, listen to the science'.
+Greta Thurnberg says 'don't listen to me, listen to the science'.

 Nietzsche says 'follow your own truth, be your own truth'.

-I think it is tempting to want to guess at intentions, the intentions of the megalith and pyramid builders.
+It is tempting to want to guess at intentions, in this case the intentions of the megalith and pyramid builders.
 The trouble is, for me, that even a theoretical system that works, has its own inner logic, complies with evidence, albeit on its own terms, is not necessarily going to be accepted by all.
 The experimental, mathematical, logical aspect does not necessarily persuade.
 In the end, for a theory to be accepted, it's still about personal hunches and pre-dispositions, the influence of those we have read, about paradigms, and accepting or rejecting widely believed theories.
 Perhaps that's another paradox....What kind of mechanism is there to check these theories?
-You can't really build a theoretical model of say Dune's lunar connections at Giza (see GHMB), and then test it on some other Great Pyramid.
+You can't really build a theoretical model of, say, lunar connections at Giza, and then test it on some other Great Pyramid.
 There's only one!

-When faced with the dimensions of a site, or of a monument, to make sense of them, the obvious thing is to try and multiply and divide them by the well known numbers, such as root 2, root 3, root 5, pi, Phi, and the number of days in various cycles, from the sun, the moon, and the planets, and of course, the various values of known units of measure.
+When faced with the dimensions of a site, or of a monument, to make sense of them, one strategy is to try and multiply and divide them by the well known numbers, such as root 2, root 3, root 5, pi, Phi, and the number of days in various cycles, from the sun, the moon, and the planets, and of course, the various values of known units of measure.
+Again, however, this is not going to impress those who refuse to believe the ancients knew about irrationals.
 One way of giving credence to a theory is the ability to predict.
-After a while, you just know that by using anyone of these numbers, you'll probably find something interesting, but it's not easy to use those little mini personal predictions as proof unless you are working constantly in a team.
+After a while, as a researcher, you just know that by using anyone of these numbers, you'll probably find something interesting, but it's not easy to use those little mini personal predictions as proof unless you are working constantly in a team.

 If you take the N-S span of the rectangle to be 35,713.2", and 29,227.1998" for the W-E span (Petrie's numbers), the 35,713.2" side then is composed of 20.619" x √3 x 1,000, and the 29,227.1998" side is 20.66675" x √2 x 1,000.
 You could say that the beauty of this interpretation is that it implies no cubits or any unit whatsoever, it stands on its own as a ratio of √3 and √2.
 But take one side of the rectangle, say 35,713.2, and divide by √3, and multiply by √2, and you get 29,159.7056".
 That's 67" too short.
 Or check the ratio the other way round, so 29,227.1998 x √3 / √2, and it's 82.7" too long.
 I'm not sure this really works.
 To keep the moon out of all this, and try Mars instead, but staying with inches, taking 686.971 for the orbital period, you get a closer fit, I think.